 |Feb 9, 2015||2015 Atlanta Semi-Finals|

-The monologue competition, which focuses on the plays of August Wilson's Century Cycle, is broken into three phases: The Atlanta preliminaries are on January 25, 28-30, and February 1, 2014.
+The monologue competition, which focuses on the plays of August Wilson's Century Cycle, is broken into three phases: The Atlanta preliminaries are January 24-31, 2015.

-And the Atlanta finals are on March 3, 2014 at 7 PM at the Rialto Center for the Arts.
+And the Atlanta finals are on February 23, 2015 at 7 PM at the Southwest Arts Center.

 As part of the competition, students are asked to perform a 2-3 minute monologue of their choosing from one of the ten plays in August Wilson's Century Cycle.
 The selection should be dialogue taken from one character within a scene that includes a point-of-entry into the character and a personal connection to the selected material.

 Contestants will be judged by a panel of Atlanta theatre and media professionals on the basis of preparedness, understanding of the text, emotional connection to the material, and commitment to the performance.